#Echolocation

 Analysis of 12 reels

-💡 Top performing posts average 12.1M views (2.8x above average).
-Moderate competition - consistent posting builds momentum.
+💡 Top performing posts average 1.8M views (3.0x above average).
+High competition - quality and timing are critical.

 Content Creation Tips & Strategy